 Sex and the City Movie: Hopefully you've seen it.
 If you have then you'll know that the fashion was unmistakably New York and unmistakably Patricia Field, too.
 But how about those shoes?!
 Anyone, anyone?

 The gladiator sandals are great: they're flat and comfy, they're so Russell Crowe and they also happen to be last year!
 Believe me, I'm not knockin' em.
 I own a pair and live for em'.
-But there is absolutely no denying how freakin'
+But there is absolutely no denying how freakin' HOT SJP's pump version of the gladiator sandal is.
+Come on, admit it, they're smoking!

 The scandalous Dior's could be yours for just $770...